Skip to navigation menu Skip to content

 • Pain in the belly

-• Blood in their pee
+• Blood in the pee

-• Check your child for signs of illness
+• Check for signs of illness

-• Ask about your child’s health
+• Ask about overall health

 Stages of Kidney Tumors

 It is important to find out how large a tumor is and how far cancer has spread.
 This process is called staging.
-Knowing the stage of your child’s cancer helps your doctor plan the right treatment.
+Knowing the stage of cancer helps your doctor plan the right treatment.

-Staging based on these factors:
+Staging is based on these factors:

 • If the tumor has grown beyond the kidney or burst in the belly